dch/glazier/README.md

     # check its working
     sphinx-build -h

-## make a new prompt
+## Make a new prompt shortcut

-Make a new shortcut on the desktop, targeted at `cmd.exe /E:ON /V:ON /T:1F /K "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd" /x86 /release && color 1f`
+Make a new shortcut on the desktop, targeted at

+    cmd.exe /E:ON /V:ON /T:1F /K "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd" /x86 /release && color 1f

-and I suggest you pin it to the start menu.
+I suggest you pin it to the Start menu.
 We'll use this all the time, referred to as `the SDK prompt`.
 Right-click on the icon, click the `advanced` button, and tick the `Run as Administrator` button.
 We do need this so that `cp -P` works within autotools on Windows8.

 If you don't like white-on-blue, type `color` to fix it.
-Color takes parameters if you hate yellow.
+It takes parameters.

 Let's confirm we have the right bits with
 `where cl mc mt link lc rc nmake`: